peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDataUtilities.md

                boolean integersOnly,
                boolean positiveOnly,
                boolean preserveNegativeZero)`<br>
+ Deprecated.
+Instead, call ParseJSONNumber(str, jsonoptions) with a JSONOptions that sets preserveNegativeZero to the desired value, either true or false.
+ Instead, call ParseJSONNumber(str, jsonoptions) with a JSONOptions that sets preserveNegativeZero to the desired value, either true or false.
+* `static CBORObject ParseJSONNumber​(java.lang.String str,
+               int offset,
+               int count)`<br>
- Parses a number whose format follows the JSON specification (RFC 8259).
+ Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a text string, and converts that number to a CBOR object.
 * `static CBORObject ParseJSONNumber​(java.lang.String str,
                int offset,
                int count,